Adenomyosis

 Risk factors for adenomyosis include:

-- Prior uterine surgery, such as C-section, fibroid removal, or dilatation and curettage (D&C)
+- Prior uterine surgery, such as C-section, fibroid removal, or dilation and curettage.

-Most cases of adenomyosis — which depends on estrogen — are found in women in their 40s and 50s.
-Adenomyosis in these women could relate to longer exposure to estrogen compared with that of younger women.
-However, current research suggests that the condition might also be common in younger women.
+Most cases of adenomyosis occur in women in their 40s and 50s.
+Adenomyosis in women at this age could be related to more years of estrogen exposure compared with younger women.
+But current research suggests that the condition might also be common in younger women.

 Complications

-Although not harmful, the pain and excessive bleeding associated with adenomyosis can disrupt your lifestyle.
-You might avoid activities you've enjoyed in the past because you're in pain or you worry that you might start bleeding.
+Pain and bleeding associated with adenomyosis also can disrupt your lifestyle.
+You might avoid activities you've enjoyed in the past because you're in pain.
+Or you might worry about heavy bleeding that soaks through your underwear and clothes.

 Diagnosis

-In some instances, your doctor might collect a sample of uterine tissue for testing (endometrial biopsy) to make sure you don't have a more serious condition.
-But an endometrial biopsy won't help your doctor confirm a diagnosis of adenomyosis.
+In some cases, a healthcare professional might do an endometrial biopsy.
+A biopsy is a procedure to remove a sample of tissue for testing in a lab.
+The lab checks the tissue sample to make sure you don't have a more serious condition, such as cancer.
+But an endometrial biopsy won't help confirm a diagnosis of adenomyosis.

 Treatment

-Adenomyosis often goes away after menopause, so treatment might depend on how close you are to that stage of life.
+The symptoms of adenomyosis often go away after menopause.
+Treatment might depend on how close you are to that stage of life.

 Treatment options for adenomyosis include:

 - Anti-inflammatory drugs.
-Your doctor might recommend anti-inflammatory medications, such as ibuprofen (Advil, Motrin IB, others), to control the pain.
-By starting an anti-inflammatory medicine one to two days before your period begins and taking it during your period, you can reduce menstrual blood flow and help relieve pain.
+Your healthcare professional might recommend an anti-inflammatory medicine, such as ibuprofen (Advil, Motrin IB, others).
+You may start taking the medicine 1 to 2 days before your period begins and continue taking it during your period.
+This can lessen menstrual blood flow and help relieve pain.

-- Hormone medications.
-Combined estrogen-progestin birth control pills or hormone-containing patches or vaginal rings might lessen heavy bleeding and pain associated with adenomyosis.
-Progestin-only contraception, such as an intrauterine device, or continuous-use birth control pills often cause amenorrhea — the absence of your menstrual periods — which might provide some relief.
+- Hormone medicines.
+Combined estrogen-progestin birth control pills or hormone-containing patches or vaginal rings might ease heavy bleeding and pain.
+Progestin-only contraception, such as an intrauterine device, or continuous-use birth control pills often cause amenorrhea, which might provide some relief.
+Amenorrhea is when menstrual periods stop.

 - Hysterectomy.
-If your pain is severe and no other treatments have worked, your doctor might suggest surgery to remove your uterus.
-Removing your ovaries isn't necessary to control adenomyosis.
+If you have a lot of pain and heavy bleeding with periods, and no other treatments have worked, your healthcare professional might suggest surgery to remove the uterus.
+Removing the ovaries isn't needed for adenomyosis.

-To ease pelvic pain and cramping related to adenomyosis, try these tips:
+To find some relief from the pelvic pain and cramping related to adenomyosis, you might try to:

 - Soak in a warm bath.

-- Use a heating pad on your abdomen.
+- Use a heating pad on your lower stomach area.

-- Take an over-the-counter anti-inflammatory medication, such as ibuprofen (Advil, Motrin IB, others).
+- Take an anti-inflammatory medicine, such as ibuprofen (Advil, Motrin IB, others).

 What you can do

-- All medications, vitamins and other supplements you take, including dosages
+- All medicines, vitamins and other supplements you take, including how much you take.

-- Are there medications I can take to improve my symptoms?
+- Are there medicines I can take to help with my symptoms?

-- Could my condition affect my ability to become pregnant?
+- Could my condition affect whether I can get pregnant?

 What to expect from your doctor